-Server log analysis for SEO is a way to spot those errors, as well as optimising the way the search robots crawl new content on your site, so valuable pages are not missed during the next round of indexing.
+Server log analysis for SEO is a way to spot those errors and optimise the way search robots crawl new content on your site, so valuable pages aren’t missed during the next round of indexing.

-For all these reasons, make it a regular admin task to check your server log data and take any necessary actions to protect your SEO value across your website, and consult a technical SEO expert if you’re in any doubt about how to proceed.
+Make it a regular admin task to check your server log data and take any necessary actions to protect your SEO value across your website.

 If you’re in any doubt about how to proceed, consult a technical SEO expert.